Elastic Response and Instabilities of Anomalous Hall Crystals

 Figs.~\ref{fig:fig_2} (b) and (c) present the stiffness of topologically trivial (WC) and non-trivial (AHC) crystals arising in the parent band model at $\mathcal{B}A_{\text{1BZ}}=0$ and $\mathcal{B}A_{\text{1BZ}}=2\pi$, respectively.
 We compute the ground state energy via HF, incorporating the Madelung energy to alleviate finite-size effects arising from the long-range Coulomb interaction~\cite{Madelung}.
 The momentum cutoff required for the energy to converge in this approach grows rapidly as $V_c$ is increased, so we supplement this with a perturbative approach (dashed lines in Fig.~\ref{fig:fig_2} (c, e)) that is valid at large interaction strengths (see supplemental material~\cite{Note1}).
 We also obtain the correlation energy by further calculating the spectrum of excitations above the ground state via time-dependent Hartree-Fock (tdHF) (see supplemental material~\cite{Note1}).
 To clarify the role that the correlation energy plays, we separately compute the contributions to the stiffness coming from the HF and correlation energies, $C_{66}^{\text{HF}}$ and $C_{66}^{\text{corr}}$, respectively, in addition to the total stiffness $C_{66}$.

-First analyzing the stiffness at the HF level, we see the stiffness of the WC, shown in Fig.~\ref{fig:fig_2}(b), increases with $V_c$, as is classically expected~\cite{bonsall1977some, cote2008dynamical}.
+First, analyzing the stiffness at the HF level, we see the stiffness of the WC, shown in Fig.~\ref{fig:fig_2}(b), increases with $V_c$, as is classically expected~\cite{bonsall1977some, cote2008dynamical}.
 In contrast, the stiffness of the AHC with $\mathcal{B}A_{\text{1BZ}} = 2\pi$ is orders of magnitude weaker than for the WC, as demonstrated in panel (c) of Fig.~\ref{fig:fig_2}.
-More strikingly, the stiffness of the AHCs unexpectedly decreases asymptotically to zero with increasing interaction strength.
-This implies that the energy difference between different lattices also approaches zero, which we confirm by computing the HF ground state energy difference between the triangle and square lattices for AHCs with $\mathcal{B}A_{\text{1BZ}} = 2\pi$, $4\pi$, and $6\pi$, shown in Fig.~\ref{fig:fig_2}(e)~\footnote{We note that the square lattice appears lower in energy than the triangular lattice (Fig.~\ref{fig:fig_2}(e)) at large interaction strengths, but this is an artifact arising from the finite momentum cutoff.
-Indeed, the perturbative calculation predicts that the triangular lattice always remains stable and lower in energy than the square lattice for large $V_c$.
-Computing the stiffness of the square lattice also shows that it is unstable to shear deformations towards the triangular lattice, for both the WC and AHC.}.
-This is in stark contrast with the same energy comparison for the Wigner crystal (Fig.~\ref{fig:fig_2}(d)), for which the energy difference grows with interaction strength.
-From an elastic point of view, the AHC thus becomes more ``fluid-like'' with increasing interactions.
+More strikingly, the stiffness of the AHCs unexpectedly decreases asymptotically to zero as the interaction strength increases.

+This implies that the energy difference between different lattices also approaches zero, which we confirm by computing the HF ground state energy difference between the triangle and square lattices for AHCs in the End Matter.
+This is in stark contrast to the same energy comparison for the Wigner crystal, where the energy difference increases with the interaction strength (see End Matter).
+From an elastic point of view, the AHC thus becomes more ``fluid-like'' as interactions increase.
 We emphasize that even in this limit where all lattice shapes are degenerate, the system remains an electronic crystal with a finite charge gap, distinct from a Fermi liquid.
 We also point out that the stiffness is greater for larger Chern number AHCs because the band-projected interaction $\tilde{V}_{\boldsymbol{k}_1\boldsymbol{k}_2\boldsymbol{k}_3\boldsymbol{k}_4}$ is more strongly suppressed at larger Berry curvature as a result of the Gaussian prefactor in the form factors~\eqref{eq:form_factor_parent_band}.